hashgraph/hedera-local-node/README.md

     dos2unix compose-network/mirror-node/init.sh
 ```

-3. Run `docker-compose up -d` from the terminal to get the network up and running
+3. Run `docker compose up -d` from the terminal to get the network up and running
 4. Set-up your local network client by following this [tutorial](https://docs.hedera.com/guides/docs/sdks/set-up-your-local-network)

 ## Stop Your Local Network

-1. Run `docker-compose down -v; git clean -xfd; git reset --hard` to stop and remove the containers, volumes and clean manually generated files.
+1. Run `docker compose down -v; git clean -xfd; git reset --hard` to stop and remove the containers, volumes and clean manually generated files.
 If you would like to keep any files created manually in the working directory please save them before executing this command.

 ## Network Variables